 Once the project has finished its official ten-year run, the Illuminated River lighting fixtures will be gifted to the bridge owners.
 It will be their decision, together with planners and the public, whether they wish to keep them running.
 In planning Illuminated River, a group of bridge owners and other key partners were brought together: once the project is running, for the first time the bridge owners will meet regularly to discuss the structures they care for, and share information and insights.

 In planning this project we have called in the expertise of partners in sectors ranging from engineering and ecology, to culture and transport.
 They are working with the boroughs to support this cultural initiative in the belief that it will make the city more attractive and accessible for everyone.

 Illuminated River is pioneering innovative lighting and engineering.
 The project has required 3D scans and measured surveys of the Thames bridges.
 The highly responsive lighting and control infrastructure for Illuminated River will enable greater, more coordinated and efficient control over the lighting of the bridges well into the future.

-Illuminated River is the result of one of the most detailed and extensive pan-London planning processes the capital has ever seen (without an act of parliament like Tideway and Crossrail), and has been developed in consultation and collaboration with over 50 organisations on and around the river, including the Port of London Authority, Historic England, Transport for London, Network Rail, London Wildlife Trust, Zoological Society London, Cross River Partnership, the local Business Improvement Districts, and seven local authorities (City of London, Tower Hamlets, Westminster, Southwark, RBKC, Lambeth, Wandsworth) from whom 30 planning permissions and 18 listed building consents have been granted.
+This project, which has continued throughout the pandemic, is the result of one of the most detailed and extensive pan-London planning processes the capital has ever seen without an act of parliament.
+It has been developed in consultation and collaboration with over 50 organisations on and around the river, including the Port of London Authority, Historic England, Transport for London, Network Rail, London Wildlife Trust, Zoological Society London, Cross River Partnership, the local Business Improvement Districts.
+Illuminated River has involved the local authorities of City of London, Tower Hamlets, Westminster, Southwark, the Royal Borough of Kensington and Chelsea, Lambeth and Wandsworth, from which 30 planning permissions and 18 listed building consents have been granted.